vigneshstack/Prompt/3 - GenAI/prompt.md

 | Instructional Prompting   | Directly tells the model what to do (e.g., "Summarize this paragraph")     | Zero-shot, Role prompting       | Explicit instructions without needing examples or persona context               |

-## 🛠️ License

-MIT License.
-Use freely and customize for your training or documentation.